 Still, Molitor said the “best case” is that Milone makes only one start, because it would mean that Ricky Nolasco is healthy.
 Nolasco will test his sore right ankle on Thursday, and the manager said he’s been told “it’s 50-50” whether he can avoid a second stint on the disabled list, after missing three weeks in April with elbow irritation.

 If Nolasco is able to pitch, he will start Saturday’s game against the Brewers.
-In that case, they will have to option another player, almost certainly a relief pitcher, to make room for Milone; that pitcher would not be eligible to be recalled to the majors for 10 days.
+In that case, the Twins will have to option another player, almost certainly a relief pitcher, on Thursday to make room for Milone.
+That pitcher would not be eligible to be recalled to the majors for 10 days.
 If Nolasco goes on the disabled list, Milone would take his place, on the roster and in the rotation, and Saturday's game could become a bullpen game, presumably started by J.R.
 Graham.